EPro-PnP: Generalized End-to-End Probabilistic Perspective-n-Points for Monocular Object Pose Estimation: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Hansheng Chen} received the B.E. degree (with the honor of Outstanding Graduate) in vehicle engineering from Tongji University, Shanghai, in 2021, where he is currently pursuing the M.S.E. degree with the School of Automotive Studies.
-His current research interests include geometric modeling, 3D reconstruction/generation, and neural rendering. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Hansheng Chen} received the M.S.E. and B.E. degree in vehicle engineering from Tongji University, Shanghai, in 2020 and 2023, respectively.
+He is pursuing the PhD degree in the Computer Science Department of Stanford University.
+His current research interests lie in computer graphics and 3D vision, with a specific focus on 3D generation, reconstruction, editing, and neural rendering. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Wei Tian} received the B.Sc degree in mechatronics engineering from Tongji University, Shanghai, China, in 2010, and received his the M.Sc. degree in electrical engineering and information technology at KIT, Karlsruhe, Germany, in May 2013.
 From October 2013, he was with the institute of measurement and control systems at KIT and received the Ph.D. degree in January 2019.
 From May 2020, he is a leader of comprehensive perception research group at School of Automotive Studies, Tongji University.
 He is currently working on research areas of robust object detection and trajectory prediction. \end{IEEEbiography}